 - Avoid sleeping on your stomach – this leaves no choice for the neck but to be twisted and lifting out of alignment.
 Repeatedly sleeping on your stomach causes changes in spinal curvatures.

 - Keep items out of the back pocket.
 This sounds small, but repetitively twisting and reaching back for items like a phone or wallet in the back pocket creates a chronic imbalance.
 Keep small possession in your front pockets or in a carrying parcel.

 - Keep your shoulders back at all times.
 Ears should always be lined up vertically with your shoulders.

 - Switch your purse occasionally.
 If you carry a heavy purse or bag on one shoulder every day, try rotating throughout the day or switching during the week.
 Over time, you will wear one side of the body down.
 Try wearing a backpack or cross-chest support for more balanced support, instead.

-Visit your chiropractor for X-rays of your cervical spine, so you know when and where you are facing changes or problems.
-Come up with a plan for remedy together.
+- Visit your chiropractor for X-rays of your cervical spine, so you know when and where you are facing changes or problems.
+You and your chiropractor will come up with a plan for a remedy together.